hiredman/graph/README.md

 `Closeable` and calling `(.close ...)` will make sure it is available for gc asap instead of waiting for the jvm to clear weakrefs under memory pressure.

+this library provides two additional functions for working with its graphs beyond the loom api:

+1. `attribute-node-search`
+2. `attribute-edge-search`

+these functions let you find nodes and edges annotated with the given attributes

 ## Structural Sharing